Understanding Tattoo Scarring

 For raised scars, gentle massage can work wonders – though do exercise more finesse than a baker kneading sourdough.
 And should you encounter keloid scarring (those obstinate lumps that rise like tiny dermal mountain ranges), seek professional help before attempting any home remedies involving exotic vegetables or your grandmother’s secret potion.

 And if you do find yourself battling scarring, take heart – unlike my brief stint in amateur theatre, most tattoo scars can be significantly improved with proper care and patience.
+You may even consider tattooing over scars as a creative solution to transform existing marks into beautiful new art.

 P.S.
 Should you wish to avoid scarring altogether, might I suggest temporary tattoos?
 They offer all the artistic expression with none of the commitment – rather like my brief dalliance with vegetarianism in the 80s.